FrancoLopezDev/text-bot-GPT/README.md

 There are options to configure this program such as removing the 'Approval' required before sending automatically sending responses.
 I added many comments throughout the code in case you are curious about what is going on.
 Also, in the comments I make note of some changes in functionality you can make.

-This project is still heavily under development, so expect there to updates and changes in the coming days.
+This project is still heavily under development, so expect there to be updates and changes in the coming days.

 If you like my work please consider donating: